Mexican-American women's fashion

 Fashion is known to be a form of expression throughout many cultures, just like the Mexican American culture.
 Over the decades Mexican American women's fashion evolved to celebrate beauty and fashion standards of the day.
-However, such evolution wasn't often well seen by society, instead it was often deemed non-normative and un-American.
-This style evolution started in the 1940s when the Pachuca culture came to be, and later evolved into the Chicanas in the 70s and the Cholas in the 90s.
+However, such evolution wasn't often well seen by society, instead it was often deemed non-normative or un-American.
+This style evolution started in the 1920s with American influence creating the Pelonas, the 1940s when the Pachuca culture came to be, and later evolved into the Chicanas in the 70s and the Cholas in the 90s.